mesosphere/dcos-docs-site/pages/1.11/tutorials/dcos-101/service-discovery/index.md

   The default scheduler for jobs is [Marathon](/1.11/overview/architecture/components/#marathon), so the Mesos-DNS name for your Redis service is *redis.marathon.mesos*.

-  Let's use the [dig](https://linux.die.net/man/1/dig) command to retrieve the address record (also called the A record).
+  We will use the [dig](https://linux.die.net/man/1/dig) command to retrieve the address record (also called the A record).
 Dig is a command line utility to query DNS servers.
 When used without argument, it will use the system-wide configured DNS servers to query against, which in a DC/OS cluster is configured to point at Mesos-DNS:

   `dig redis.marathon.mesos`